brutal-45/brutal-image/public/icons/readme.md

 #  Here all icons png files.

-This icons is used in app
+This icons are used in app